miniql/miniql/README.md

 ## Features

-- Follows relationships and resolved nested entities.
+- Follows relationships and resolves nested entities.
 - There is no schema, must like MongoDB.
 - The "query" is passed through to the resolver, so in your resolvers you are free to implement:
     - pagination